shubhsardana29/slidely/README.md

 2. Click on View Submissions or press Ctrl + V.
 3. Use the Previous and Next buttons to navigate through submissions.

+### Searching Submissions by Email:
+1. Open Postman or any HTTP client tool.
+2. Send a GET request to https://slidely.onrender.com/search?email=john.doe@example.com
+3. Replace john.doe@example.com with the email you want to search for.
+4. Review the response to see if a submission exists for the provided email.

 ## Backend API
    - Hosted BASE URL: https://slidely.onrender.com
 ### Endpoints